1. Home

 Cross-price elasticity of demand = (dQ / dPy)*(Py/Q)

-In order to use this equation, we must have quantity alone on the left-hand side, and the right-hand side be some function of the other firms price.
+In order to use this equation, we must have quantity alone on the left-hand side, and the right-hand side is some function of the other firm's price.
 That is the case in our demand equation of Q = 20000 - 500*Px + 25*M + 250*Py.

 Thus we differentiate with respect to P' and get: